GeoAziz/mavazimarket/README.md

 3.  **Set up Environment Variables:**
     - Create a `.env.local` file in the project root.
-    - Populate it with your Firebase project credentials (for the client-side SDK) and your Gmail App Password for Nodemailer.
+    - Populate it with all the same keys listed above in the "Vercel Environment Variables" section.
 Refer to `.env.example` for the required keys.
-    - **Important:** The `FIREBASE_ADMIN_SDK_CONFIG_JSON` variable is used by server actions and scripts.
-It should contain the **entire JSON content** of your Firebase service account key, formatted as a single-line string.

 4.  **Populate the Database:**
     - Place your Firebase Admin SDK service account key file in the project root.
 The script expects it to be named `mavazi-market-firebase-adminsdk-fbsvc-c781dbd1ae.json`.
     - Run the population script to seed your Firestore database with mock categories, products, and users (including an admin user).